carlalennon/generation-knit-2.0/README.md

 |                                 | Successfully deploy to Heroku                                                      | Deploy the project to Heroku from branch                                                                | Deployed the project from branch main                                                                                                     | Pass |
 |                                 | Test final build before submission                                                 | Check all pages on Heroku build before submission                                                       | Checked all pages on Heroku branch                                                                                                        | Pass |
 </details>

+### Responsive Design

+Responsiveness testing was carried out using Chrome Devtools.
+Special care was given to the pages that undergo large layout changes between large and small screens.
+These are

+- Search Page
+- Profile page

+In the future I would like to add further layout changes to

+- Add pattern form
+- Edit pattern form
+- Edit profile form
+- Login/Sign Up page
+- Pattern detail page

+This is discussed more in the known issues section

 ## Deployment